Skip to main content

 Short Brothers in Kidderminster during WW2

-Jeff James has asked if anyone has any memories of the aircraft manufacturer Short Brothers' stay in Kidderminster during WW2.
-They were located in the offices of Victoria Carpets in Green St.
+Jeff James has asked if anyone has any memories of the aircraft manufacturer Short Brothers’ stay in Kidderminster during WW2.
+They were located in the offices of Victoria Carpets on Green St.

 No Stirling aircraft exists.
-However, 'The Stirling Project' charity is building from scratch a forward fuselage section as a fitting memorial to this under-rated and over-shadowed aircraft.
-The Stirling aircraft was converted to glider-towing and played a major role in Operation Market Garden and the attempt to capture Arnhem bridge.
+However, ‘The Stirling Project’ charity is building from scratch a forward fuselage section as a fitting memorial to this underrated and overshadowed aircraft.
+The Stirling aircraft was converted to glider-towing and played a major role in Operation Market Garden and the attempt to capture the Arnhem bridge.